 A year later and Mont-Tremblant's full majesty was complete with the opening of the extended 2.65 mile Grand Prix course.
 This continued down the hillside through a series of fast sweeping bends before turning through 180 degrees to head up the back straight and rejoin the previous 'short' circuit.
 The back straight featured a huge elevation change, known as 'The Hump', at around its midpoint.
 Cars would easily go light as they hit the crest, with a tree-lined fate awaiting anyone who became seriously airborne.
 It was not hard to see why the circuit quickly drew comparisons with the Nürburgring.

-The key to a good lap time was maintaining momentum, particularly through the sweeping turns which lead onto the straights.
+The key to a good lap time then as now is maintaining momentum, particularly through the sweeping turns which lead onto the straights.
 Adding to the difficulty was the bumpiness; the harsh winters soon took their toll on the racing surface meaning cars would skit from bump to bump as they traversed the course.

 In 1966 the circuit was host to the inaugural Can-Am race, won by John Surtees in a Lola.
 The event saw 'The Hump' claim its first casualties when two Lola T70 cars were launched into the air during practice, fortunately without serious injuries to their drivers, though both cars left were beyond immediate repair.